-We are currently recruiting LGBTQ+ community leaders (ages 13+) for interviews to learn more about the health issues their community faces, the community’s key health questions and concerns, and how the community deals with these questions and concerns.
-In order to qualify, these leaders (as defined below) must meet with their communities in South Carolina either physically or virtually.
+We are currently recruiting LGBTQ+ community members (ages 13+) for focus groups to learn more about the health issues you and your community face, you and your community’s key health questions and concerns, and how you and your community deals with these questions and concerns.
+In order to qualify, members (as defined below) must meet with their communities in South Carolina either physically or virtually.
 If virtually, the group must include some members who reside in the state.
-If interested, please click the following link to make an appointment for an interview::
+If interested, please sign up for a focus group »

-Below, we've provided some information about the study, divided into the following sections: 1) Defining “community” and “leader,” 2) Information about the study, and 3) How to sign up yourself or someone you know.
+Below, we've provided some information about the study, divided into the following sections: 1) Defining “community”, 2) Information about the study, and 3) How to sign up yourself or someone you know.
 Feel free to read each section or skip to the sections most relevant to you.
-If you have any questions while reading or want further information, please email: firstname.lastname@example.org or call the Principal Investigator’s (PI), Vanessa Kitzie’s office
+If you have any questions while reading or want further information, please email: firstname.lastname@example.org.

 In this study, “community” means a group of LGBTQ+ people who come together to engage in a series of shared activities, which may or may not relate to their LGBTQ+ identities.
 Communities can gather physically, virtually, or both.
 Community members should either be based in South Carolina, if they convene virtually, or have at least some of their gatherings in South Carolina, if they convene physically.
 Communities can be formal, such as an organization that has rules and procedures and where members have various roles and responsibilities, or informal.
 Here are some examples of communities that fall under this definition: